The Shade Tree Short Course scheduled for March 17 and 18 has been postponed until July 28 and 29, 2020.

 Certified Treecare Safety Professional (CTSP) CEUs

-Select sessions at the 56th Annual Minnesota Shade Tree Short Course will qualify for CTSP CEUs.
-More information will be available when the program is finalized in February 2018.
+Select sessions at the 58th Annual Minnesota Shade Tree Short Course may qualify for CTSP CEUs.
+More information will be available when the program is finalized in February 2020.

 Society of American Foresters Continuing Forestry Education Credits